gvincenzi/gistguild/README.md

 ## First software federating the GIST Guild
 The first two software of this universe will be :
-- **GasSMan**: an italian association that works for an ethical purchasing group
+- **ResponsabItaly**: an italian association that works for an ethical purchasing group
 - **InMediArt**: an italian association that works for independent artists production and distribution

 ## Used Technologies